Five Things The Dutch Blame Expats For

 If you have an opinion about this subject, join the discussion in the Amsterdam Shallow Man Group on Facebook.

-If you’re an expat and reading this has made you want to ‘displace an Amsterdammer’ or drive up property prices throughout the Netherlands, then attend the How To Buy A House Event at the Holland Casino in Utrecht on the 22nd of January.
+If you’re an expat and reading this has made you want to ‘displace an Amsterdammer’ or drive up property prices throughout the Netherlands, then attend the next expat housing seminar in the Hague on October 15th.